davidlampon/Netcentric-Coaching/README.md

 # coaching
-Coaching process to promote to intermediate engineer at __Netcentric__ conducted by [Erik Grijzen](https://github.com/ErikGrijzen)
+Coaching process at __Netcentric__ conducted by [Erik Grijzen](https://github.com/ErikGrijzen)

 This coaching process will allow me to focus on understanding by doing the very foundations of the front-end development process without the limitations of an specific backend system.
-The final goal is to build from scratch a todo list application using state of the art frameworks and techonolgies with a building process to automate all the steps to get the final release for the production environment.
+The final goal is to build from scratch a frontend application using state of the art frameworks and techonolgies with a building process to automate all the steps to get the final release for the production environment.

 The whole process is divided in three parts: